chbatey/chbatey.github.io/_posts/2016-11-01-docker-perf-syscalls.md

 ---
 layout: post
-title: "Using perf to spy on a docker conatiner's system calls"
+title: "Using perf to spy on a docker container's system calls"
 author: Christopher Batey
 comments: true
 tags: